Digital Marketing

 When it comes to email marketing for inbound marketing, the sky is the limit.
 There are a number of different ways you can use email marketing within an inbound marketing strategy, with the most common ones being:

 • Lead generation.
-Capture email addresses through sign-up forms and nurture these leads through targeted email campaigns.
+Capture email addresses through sign-up forms or use a dedicated LinkedIn email finder to nurture these leads through targeted email campaigns.

 • Welcome emails and onboarding.
 Send welcome emails to new subscribers or customers, show them around, and help them get the most value from your products or services.